0x106/AstroAR/README.md

 easy, but how do we achieve this in a native context?
 We can't inject compiled Swift (to the best of my knowledge).

-My solution is to build a Javascript wrapper around a native Swift AR API.
+The solution is to build a Javascript wrapper around a native Swift AR API.

 To build an AR 'micro::app' you write a small section of Javascript, which instructs the Swift engine how to build and run the 3D scene.
 With this mechanism you can add any type of functionality